 - Tube Map London Underground

-Forget renting an internet hotspot and save your money because you can find free wifi almost every corner of London.
-Places like Starbucks, Caffé Nero, Mc Donald’s, Costa Coffee, and Pret A Manger has free wifi.
-Can’t find free wifi?
-Find any O2 Wifi hotspot and connect.
+Forget renting an internet hotspot and save your money because you can find free Wi-Fi in almost every corner of London.
+Places like Starbucks, Caffé Nero, Mc Donald’s, Costa Coffee, and Pret A Manger have free Wi-Fi.
+Can’t find free Wi-Fi connection?
+Find any O2 Wi-Fi hotspot and connect.
 It’s free!
 Yay!

 London Travel Low Budget Breakdown:

-Note that the budget above does not include visa processing, travel insurance (optional), and pocket money.
-Make sure you have a visa already before you book anything.
+Note that the budget lists above were based on promo bookings and do not include visa processing, travel insurance, and pocket money.
+Make sure you have a tourist visa already before you book anything.
 To guide you about the visa process, read the guide below.